-Huan Jun Kang Non-Executive Appointed 25 June 2012. - Non-Executive Mr Kang is the executive director and the acting Chief Executive Officer of Hanlong Resources Limited and Vice President of Sichuan Hanlong Group Company Limited.
+Huan Jun Kang Non-Executive Appointed 25 June 2012. - NON-Executive Mr Kang is the executive director and the acting Chief Executive Officer of Hanlong Resources Limited and Vice President of Sichuan Hanlong Group Company Limited.
 Mr Kang has held lecturing positions at Hebei University and gained his PhD at the China University of Social Sciences.
 Since leaving academia and prior to joining the Sichuan Hanlong Group, Mr. Kang held positions with the China Securities Committee, China Zhongqi Investments and was the Chief Executive Officer of Hong Kong Fengshou Investment Company.
 Mr Kang is a Board nominee and director of Hanlong, and has not been a director of any other listed public companies in the last three years.
 Gou Qing Lou Appointed 22 August 2014.
 Audit and Risk Non-Executive Mr Lou is the Managing Director of Hanlong Group.
 He was formerly the president of China Construction Bank, Panzhihua Municipality branch in Sichaun province and has over 27 years of experience in credit management and financial investment.
 Mr Lou holds a Bachelor of Economics degree from Wuhan University and a Postgraduate Diploma in business administration from Sichuan University.
 Management, Material Investment.
 Mr Lou is a Board nominee and director of Hanlong.
-Details of Mr Lou's other listed public company directorships over the past three years are: Marenica Energy Limited, appointed 3 November 2014, continuing.
+Details of Mr Lou's other listed public company directorships over the past three years are:Marenica Energy Limited, appointed 3 November 2014, continuing.
 Anthony Martin Appointed 22 August 2014.
 Material Non-Executive, independent Mr Martin is a Perth-based geologist with over 30 years' technical and corporate experience in the junior mining sector.
 He is currently an executive director (non corporate) of the London-based advisory firm Northcott Capital and manages their Australian-based technical team.
 Northcott performed advisory work for Moly Mines during the year.
 His experience covers a wide range of commodities including precious metals, base metals and bulk commodities throughout the Asia Pacific region and southern Africa.
 He is the former CEO of ASX-listed companies Queensland Mining Corporation Limited, Sihayo Gold Limited and Westgold Resources Limited.
-In the past five years he has also worked as a technical consultant for a number of Chinese companies seeking investments in mining projects owned by Australian-based companies.
+In the past five years he has also worked as a technical consultant for a number of Chinese companies.
 He has been a member of AusIMM since 1991.
-Mr Martin has not been a director of any other listed public companies in the last Investment (Chairman), Remuneration Mr Martin has not been a director of any other listed public companies in the last three years.
+Investment (Chairman), Remuneration Mr Martin has not been a director of any other listed public companies in the last three years.

-Cathie (Wei) Wu Appointed 17 January 2014.
-Audit and Risk Non-Executive, Management, Such a such a such Ms Wu is a professional executive who has extensive experience in both the Remuneration independent Chinese and Australian business communities.
-She, acting as the Managing (Chairperson) Director of THTF Australia Mining Pty Ltd, has advised numerous Chinese companies and Australian resource companies to either manage direct investments in Australia or attract investments from China in the base metals, alumina, iron ore, coal and mineral sands sectors.
+Cathie (Wei) Wu Non-Executive, independent Appointed 17 January 2014.
+Ms Wu is a professional executive who has extensive experience in both the Chinese and Australian business communities.
+She, acting as the Managing Director of THTF Australia Mining Pty Ltd, has advised numerous Chinese companies and Australian resource companies to either manage direct investments Audit and Risk Management, Remuneration (Chairperson) in Australia or attract investments from China in the base metals, alumina, iron ore, coal and mineral sands sectors.
 She is currently the Executive Director of WIM Resources Pty Ltd and manages the development of the mineral sands project in Murray basin in Australia.
 She previously served at UBS SDIC Fund Management Company as a project development manager.
 Ms Wu holds a Bachelor of Science from Fudan University in Shanghai, China and a MPhil (Research) in Infosys from the University of New South Wales.
 Details of Ms Wu's other listed public company directorships over the past three years are: Queensland Mining Corporation Limited, appointed Alternative Director 16 March 2012 and appointed Director 9 October 2012, resigned 8 August 2013.